 Too much potassium can cause nausea.
 It also can cause a heartbeat that isn't normal.
 But you may not have any symptoms.
 Too much potassium can be dangerous.
 That's why it's important to treat it.
 If you are taking any of the medicines that can raise your levels, your doctor will ask you to stop.
 You may get medicines to lower your levels.
 And you may have to limit or not eat foods that have a lot of potassium.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Current as of: May 12, 2017
+Current as of: May 4, 2022

-Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine & Kathleen Romito, MD - Family Medicine & Caroline S. Rhoads, MD - Internal Medicine
+Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Caroline S. Rhoads MD - Internal Medicine